 "Senior officials" - "Cabinet-level" officials of the University (comprising the President, Provost, General Counsel, Senior Vice President for Administration, Chief Financial Officer, Vice President for Medical Affairs, the Chief of Staff, the vice presidents for Development, University Relations, and Diversity, and any other individual that the President designates).
 "Senior/key personnel" - These terms are used interchangeably to refer to the Project Director/Principal Investigator and any other senior or key personnel identified by the University on PHS-funded grant applications, progress reports, or any other reports to the PHS by the University.
 See also the definitions provided in this policy for "Investigator" and "Project Director/Principal Investigator."

-"Travel expense disclosure" - Disclosure of travel expenses and reimbursement is required for travel that is not reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education as defined at 20 U.S.C.
+"Travel expense disclosure" - Disclosure of travel expenses and reimbursement is required for travel that is not reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education within the United States as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.
+When these interests are associated with the governments of another country, which includes local, provincial, or equivalent governments of another country (i.e., not within the United States) or foreign institutions of higher education, they must be disclosed.
 Disclosure of the nature of the travel will be accomplished on the annual disclosure form.

-Document History: Adopted by the Board of Trustees 10/11/77; amended 5/11/79 and 5/13/81; amended and approved by the Faculty Senate 1/27/09 and the Board of Trustees 2/20/09; revised with the approval of the President on 6/19/09; amended by the Faculty Senate Executive Committee on 4/11/12 and endorsed by the Faculty Senate 4/25/12 as well as the Board of Trustees on 6/2/12.
+Document History: Adopted by the Board of Trustees 10/11/77; amended 5/11/79 and 5/13/81; amended and approved by the Faculty Senate 1/27/09 and the Board of Trustees 2/20/09; revised with the approval of the President on 6/19/09; amended by the Faculty Senate Executive Committee on 4/11/112 and endorsed by the Faculty Senate 4/25/12 as well as the Board of Trustees on 6/2/12.
 The Faculty Senate Executive Committee further amended the policy on 12/06/12.
-The Office of Research Administration amended the policy on 8/10/2022 and 1/26/2023.
+The Office of Research Administration amended the policy on 4/3/23.